 Public Act 96-449, effective August 14, 2009, changed the requirements for a municipality that is eligible to receive funds.
 An eligible municipality now must be located in Cook County and must have "approved construction of an incinerator within its boundaries that will burn recovered wood processed for fuel to generate electricity."
-An official at IEPA confirmed that the plant in Robbins is the only place in Cook County with a permit to burn clean wood recovered from construction and demolition debris on a permanent basis.
+An official at IEPA confirmed that the plant in Robbins is the only place in Cook County that meets the criteria in the statute.
+The official also noted that the permit issued by IEPA for Robbins Community Power to operate a facility has expired.
+However, the statute does not require an operating permit from IEPA to receive funds.